john-azzaro/Study-React-Components/README.md

 <br>
 <br>

-# How do you style components?
+# How do coordinate CSS styles with components?

 <dl>
 <dd>